July 4th 2023

 Unwind at the Park Hyatt Beaver Creek's pool, or explore one of its numerous hiking trails.
 Remember: you are at 8,000 feet, so please make appropriate adjustments for this altitude.

 To explore Beaver Creek, participants may arrive early or extend their stay, and Renaissance Weekend room rates may be available upon request of the hotel.
 If you plan to extend your stay to depart July 6th or afterwards, please reserve your room prior to April 2023 to guarantee availability.

 Participants arriving after 7:00 P.M. on Saturday or departing before 9:00 A.M. on Wednesday are requested to advise Renaissance Weekend staff.
 Park Hyatt Beaver Creek may assist with any transportation needs.

 Eagle County Airport (EGE) is minutes from Beaver Creek/Vail and Denver International Airport (DEN) is approximately 2 hours (120 miles) from the Park Hyatt Beaver Creek Resort.

 Transportation from Denver to/from Beaver Creek should be arranged in advance.
-Discounted rates for Renaissance Weekend attendees may be secured by contacting Colorado Mountain Express (970-754-7433).
+Discounted rates for Renaissance Weekend attendees may be secured with Colorado Mountain Express (970-754-7433).
+Reference the group code RENWKD23 when booking.
 Otherwise, taxi, limousine, and shuttle services from the DEN Airport and surrounding areas may be arranged through the Park Hyatt Beaver Creek Concierge (970-949-1234).